 I know, you were hoping for something more spectacular or less common.
 But there are shades of gratitude (or ingratitude) we might not readily recognize.

 First of all, we understand that gratitude isn’t simply remembering to say “thank you” when someone is kind or giving.
-Gratitude is a posture of processing everything in life that happens to us through the correct lens of truth.

 It’s recognizing that we came into the world with nothing, no one owes us anything (not even God who has already given us the priceless gift of eternal life through His Son’s death) and all that we have is a gift.